Start Annotation

 Frame-levelhighly precise timingadvanced detection

-Step 3: Label and QA with consistency rules
+Step 3: Label and QA With Consistency Rules

 Audio labeling fails when rules are vague.